-[42.3] Flag lot.
+Flag lot.
 A lot or parcel, with frontage on a public right-of-way which frontage does not meet the lot width requirements for the district in which it is located, and which lot is connected to the public right-of-way by a narrow strip of land referred to as a "flag pole".
 (Amended November 22, 1999, ZA99-11-04)

+Flea Market.
+A facility consisting of one or more buildings and/or open space in which small stalls or open sales areas are set aside and rented or otherwise provided to multiple individual sellers or businesses for retail sale of various articles, goods and merchandise, typically used or handmade. (but may include new merchandise)

-[43] Floor area.
+Floor area.
 Except as may be otherwise indicated in relation to particular districts and uses, "floor area" shall be construed as the sum of the gross horizontal areas of the several floors, including basement areas, of a building.
 These areas are to be measured from the exterior faces of the exterior walls or from the centerline of walls separating two (2) buildings, and exclude public corridors, common restrooms, attic areas with a headroom of less than seven (7) feet, unenclosed stairs or fire escapes, elevator structures, cooling towers, areas devoted to air conditioning, ventilating, heating or other building machinery and equipment, parking structures, and basement space where the ceiling is not more than an average of forty-eight (48) inches above the general finished and graded level of the adjacent portion of the lot.

+Florist or Gift Shop.
+An establishment primarily engaged in selling flower arrangements, plants, cards, small gifts, and the like.

-[43.1] Fueling Center.
-A facility with fuel pumps that sells fuel for motor vehicles on a retail basis.
+Fueling Center.
+Any building, land area or other premises, or portion thereof, used or intended to be used for the retail dispensing or sales of fuel for motor vehicles on a retail basis.
 Such a facility may or may not also include a retail use such as a convenience store, grocery store or other retail store.
-(Added January 24, 2022, ZA21-002)
+Body work, straightening of frames or body parts, painting, storage of automobiles not in operating condition, or welding is prohibited.
+Car washing is allowed as an accessory use.

+Funeral Home.
+A building used for human funeral services and related services, including facilities for embalming and other services used in preparing the dead for burial; display of the deceased; the performance of funeral ceremonies; the performance of autopsies and similar procedures; the sale and storage of caskets, funeral urns, and other related funeral supplies; and the storage of funeral vehicles.

-[44] Garage, private.
-An accessory building or a portion of a main building used for the parking or storage of automobiles of the occupants of the main building.
+Garage, parking.
+A building or portion of a building used for the parking or storage of automobiles of the occupants of the main building or for the public.